Policy Advocacy

 Testimony opposing New Hampshire HB 86, Which Would Limit Student Voter Eligibility to Those Receiving In-state Tuition and Remove Same Day Registration (2021)

-Testimony Opposing New Hampshire HB 531, 535, and 554, Which Would Change the Definition of Domicile to Make it Harder for Students to Register in New Hampshire and Prevent a Voter from Swearing an Affidavit to Register and Vote When Lacking Documentary Proof of Their Qualifications to Vote (2021)
+Testimony Opposing New Hampshire House Bills 362, 429, 531, 535 and 554, Which Would Change Domicile Rules to Prevent Students from Voting in New Hampshire, Eliminate Student ID as Acceptable Voter ID, and Prevent a Voter from Swearing an Affidavit to Register and Vote When Lacking Documentary Proof of Their Qualifications to Vote (2021)

 Testimony Opposing New Hampshire HB 362, Which Would Prevent Students from Claiming Domicile for Voting Purposes in their College Town or Proving Domicile with a College or University Address (2021)